BEYOND THE FRAME: To Be Native

 Residency sponsored by Methow Arts Alliance

-in Methow and Okanogan Valley High Schools in April, 2019
+in Okanogan County High Schools in April, 2019

 Sponsored by the Icicle Fund, Beyond the Frame is a North-Central Washington community-wide initiative revisiting the photographs of Edward S. Curtis and sparking conversations on Native identity, race and resilience, art and culture.

-In April, I will teach a poetry residency in high schools throughout the Methow and Okanogan Valleys to explore Curtis' photographs through ekphrastic poetry.
-I am delighted to be collaborating with historian Douglas Woodrow of Okanogan on this project.
+In April of 2019, I taught a poetry residency in high schools in the Methow and Columbia River Valleys to explore Curtis' photographs through ekphrastic poetry.
+I am delighted to have collaborated with historian Douglas Woodrow of Okanogan on this project.

 Learn more here about Beyond the Frame.